davidvonthenen/graph-rag-guide/OSS_Community_Benchmarks.md

 The benchmarking clearly illustrates key strengths and challenges of the Community-based Graph-based RAG implementation:

-- **Initial Promotion Latency**: The first query involving promotion from the Long-Term database to the Short-Term cache is notably slower—approximately 9 times slower than directly querying long-term memory.
+- **Initial Promotion Latency**: The first query involving promotion from the Long-Term database to the Short-Term cache is notably slower, approximately 9 times slower than directly querying long-term memory.
 This performance cost stems from the overhead associated with copying entities and paragraphs from long-term storage, creating relationships, and updating indexes.
 While significant, this cost is a one-time investment per topic.

 - **Improved Subsequent Query Performance**: Once promotion completes, subsequent queries accessing the Short-Term cache benefit substantially.
 The benchmarking indicates that queries to warmed short-term memory are approximately 3.44 times faster compared to direct queries to the long-term database.
 This speed-up highlights the efficacy of short-term memory caches in delivering near-instantaneous responses by utilizing fast, local memory rather than performing repeated, resource-intensive database operations.